Skip to content

 How are we doing it?

-We will analyse relationships between staff costs and other related anchor activities and explore variations in the strengths of these relationships by factors detailed below:
+We are analysing relationships between staff costs and other related anchor activities and exploring variations in the strengths of these relationships by the factors detailed below:

-1. We will examine NHS spending and the impact of this on local communities by looking at employment-rates, wage levels, health inequalities and so on.
-This part of our study will also look at whether these links are stronger in certain communities, such as deprived areas, coastal towns, regions of England, towns whose economy is not as strong as other areas, etc. We are particularly interested in what happens to the economic fortunes of communities when local hospitals open or close
+1. Examining NHS spending and the impact of this on local communities by looking at employment-rates, wage levels, health inequalities and so on.
+This part of our study is also looking at whether these links are stronger in certain communities, such as deprived areas, coastal towns, regions of England, towns whose economy is not as strong as other areas, etc. We are particularly interested in what happens to the economic fortunes of communities when local hospitals open or close.

-2. We will conduct in-depth interviews with people within 3-4 NHS Organisations to try and understand and explain the results found in the first piece of work.
-We will establish what has prevented and/or enabled NHS Organisations to do better for their local communities than others.
+2. Conducting in-depth interviews with people within 3-4 NHS Organisations to try and understand and explain the results found in the first piece of work.
+We're establishing what has prevented and/or enabled some NHS Organisations to do better for their local communities than others.

-3. We will combine the information from the first two pieces of work and create a model which will help NHS Organisations think about what might happen to local jobs and health in the future.
+3. Combining the information from the first two pieces of work to create a model which will help NHS Organisations think about what might happen to local jobs and health in the future.

 The research team: